Winterlude Triathlon Instructions 2023

 Understand the layout of the RUN to SKI transition zone.
 In one end, out the other.
-Then set up your spot.
+Then set up your run to ski transition spot.

 Put your running shoes on, grab your warm clothing and bag, skates and other run stuff (with optional knapsack and/or helmet).

-Make sure you have your timing chip.
-Bib number visible, on the front (jacket or leg, right or left side).
+Make sure you have your timing chip and your bib number is visible on your front (jacket or leg, right or left side).

-Get on one of the shuttle buses provided that will take you to Hartwell Locks.
+Get on one of the shuttle buses provided that will take you to the START.

 Understand and set up your SKATE to RUN transition zone spot.

-Skate the 500m to the Bronson Ave. shacks/washrooms/firepit and hang out there until the ‘8:00 am sharp’ start.
+Enjoy the time on the ice with the warming huts/washrooms/firepit and hang out there until the ‘8:00 am sharp’ start.
+DO NOT BE LATE!

-10-15 min before the start, load your warm clothing into the U-Haul cube van at the START in a labelled bag.
+We do have a warm clothing transport vehicle.
+10-15 min before the start, load your warm clothing into the cube van at the START in a labelled bag.
 No loose equipment.

-The run course goes up the stairs at Hartwell Locks, then left on the pathway to Bronson Ave and back to Hartwell Locks, continues on the path to Hogs Back Rd, then Riverside Dr, then to the entrance staffed by volunteers and marked by cones.
+The run course will go up the access ramp, then left on the pathway to Seneca Ave, then u-turn and back on the path to Hogs Back Rd, Riverside Dr, then to the entrance to Mooney’s Bay staffed by volunteers and marked by cones.